cw1998/Module.Leaf.Wizard/docs/index.md

 `printStepBody()`
 :   The step content itself

-Its expected that you might make a base View for your wizard that implements `printTop` or `printTail` in order to supply common elements like a step indicator, and leave the `printStepBody` to be overriden by the actual step views.
+It's expected that you might make a base View for your wizard that implements `printTop` or `printTail` in order to supply common elements like a step indicator, and leave the `printStepBody` to be overridden by the actual step views.

 The StepView also provides two important helper methods: